 Don’t forget to get some shots of the beautiful landscapes, and the small creatures that cross your path.
-The big cats close-ups are a must when out on safari, but zooming out to capture the scene of a lone giraffe quietly strolling in front of you adds to those all-important memories of your safari.
+The big cats close-ups are a must when out on safari.
+However zooming out to capture the scene of a lone giraffe quietly strolling in front of you adds to those all-important memories of your safari.

 At the end of the day, it’s up to you to decide what it is that you want to achieve with your photography.
 I, once again, lean on Siskind’s words of wisdom when he says:

-What tips or tricks would you suggest for wildlife photography?
+What tips for wildlife photography would you suggest?
 Share your thoughts with us below.